takuti/takuti.me/_content/en/note/data-validation.md

 date: 2022-02-20
 lang: en
 title: Validate, Validate, and Validate Data.
 But, in terms of what?
-keywords: [data, validation, accuracy, pipeline, tfx, metrics, paper, privacy, model, schema]
+keywords: [data, validation, accuracy, pipeline, tfx, metrics, paper, privacy, schema, observability]
-recommendations: [/note/data-leaders-summit-europe-2019/, /note/airflow-lineage/,
+recommendations: [/note/data-leaders-summit-europe-2019/, /note/coursera-data-science-ethics/,
-  /note/augmented-analytics/]
+  /note/airflow-lineage/]
 ---

 When it comes to modern machine learning and data analytics applications, I cannot stress the importance of data validation enough.
 However, it's rarely discussed what defines the validity of our data.